wkande/netlify-api3-docs/airnode/airnode-abi-specifications.md

 ## Encoding format

-Airnode ABI specifications has the following encoding format:
+Airnode ABI specifications has the following encoding format (which is somewhat similar to [SDS](https://github.com/antirez/sds)):

 ```
 [------------------------][-----------------------------------------]